hossam-hendawy/threeSixty_theme/wp-content/plugins/simpletoc/readme.txt

 SimpleTOC is open-source and developed on [GitHub Pages](https://github.com/mtoensing/SimpleTOC).
 If you find a bug or have an idea for a feature please feel free to contribute and create a pull request.

 [Spin up](https://demo.tastewp.com/simpletoc) a new WordPress instance with the SimpleTOC plugin already installed.

+= Accessibility =

+This plugin is designed & developed for WCAG 2.2 level AA conformance.
+The plugin is tested with assistive technology and intended to be accessible, however some third party plugins or themes may affect the individual accessibility on a given website.
+If you find an accessibility issue, please let us know and we'll try to address it promptly.

 = Features =